California Penal Code 12020

 Hannah lives in a bad part of town and feels that she needs a firearm to help protect her and her kids.
 Hannah goes to purchase a gun, but finds out that since she has a rare medical condition, she does not qualify.
 Hannah feels that it is very important, so she speaks to a friend who is able to get her a gun illegally.
 Hannah keeps the gun in her closet.
 One day, Hannah is arrested for petty theft, and the police search her home to try and recover the stolen items.
 Upon searching, they find the weapon and charge Hannah with violating PC 12020.

-What Are The Penalties for CPC 12020 Violations?
+What Are The Penalties for California Penal Code 12020 Violations?

 The penalties or punishment for CPC 12020 depend on a number of factors including your criminal history and the circumstances surrounding your case.
 Some circumstances will result in misdemeanor charge, while others will result in a felony.
 The following are the penalties for those convicted of CPC 12020: